software-engineering-amsterdam/MLitB/README.md

 Temporary product back-log
 ==========================

-- replicate ConvNetJS UI with D3
+- replace ConvNetJS UI with D3

-- refactor ConvNetJS calculations
+- refactor ConvNetJS calculation component(s)

 - choose and configure a cooperation tool (Basecamp or Trello or something else)

-- put Remco's stuff on GitHub
+- put Remco's intial infrastructure on GitHub

 Definition of done